Productivist/productivist-yp/productivist-blockchain.md

 The [Freelabster](https://www.freelabster.com) organization is the original use case for Productivist, and the first that will make use of the Productivist blockchain.
 As such, Freelabster encompasses most of the needs for a production blockchain.

-There are 3 main types of participants, who can naturally overlap:
+There are 3 main types of members, who can naturally overlap:

   * Customers, who want a specific object or serie to be produced.
   * Designers, who create 3D models than can be printed.